sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 RSA in particular was chosen because it can be also be utilized for Threat Models 3 and 4 as well.

 ## T3: Unauthorized File Servers
+Since we may only assume that file servers are entirely trustworthy after they have been properly authenticated, we must ensure that if a user wishes to contact a server, that they actually connect to that server and not some other server that is potentially malicious.
+Since any user may run a file server, the group server may not be required to know about all file servers and thus may not be used in user authentification of a file server.

+Connecting to a malicious server while the user is under the impression that they are connected to the intended server brings about a number of problematic situations.
+For example, if Bob connects to a malicious server posing as the server Bob intended to access, the malicious server now has direct access to any file that Bob uploads which is a breach of confidentiality.
+The malicious server can also breach data integrity, if Bob requests a file the server can return any information that it so chooses to pose as that file.
+Finally, this situation threatens data avaliablitity if Bob requests an avaliable file and the malicious server doesn't return a file.

 ### Mechanism

 ### Justification